flyingyang/learngit/readme.txt

 This is continul learning of git.
-Creating a new branch of git is very quick.
+Creating a new branch of git is very quick & simple.